 This presentation contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the timing and design of Frequency Therapeutics' (the "Company") new Phase 2b trial of FX-322, including the type of SNHL that the enrolled patients will have and the ability of design features to reduce bias, the interpretation and implications of the results and learnings of other FX-322 clinical studies, the acceptance by the FDA of particular endpoints in the Company's trials, the treatment potential of FX-322, FX-345, and the novel approach for remyelination in multiple sclerosis, the timing and progress of the FX-345 and remyelination programs, the sufficiency of the Company's cash, cash equivalents and short-term investments, estimates of the size of the hearing loss population and population at risk for hearing loss, estimates of the size of the population with multiple sclerosis, estimates of the commercial opportunity of FX-322 and the impact on existing treatment paradigms, the ability of our technology platform to provide patient benefit, and the potential application of the PCA platform to other diseases
+All statements contained in this presentation that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the timing and design of Frequency Therapeutics' (the "Company") new Phase 2b trial of FX-322, including the type of SNHL that the enrolled patients will have and the ability of design features to reduce bias, the interpretation and implications of the results and learnings of other FX-322 clinical studies, the acceptance by the FDA of particular endpoints in the Company's trials, the treatment potential of FX-322, FX-345, and the novel approach for remyelination in multiple scierosis, the timing and progress of the FX-345 and remyelination programs, the sufficiency of the Company's cash, cash equivalents and short-term investments, estimates of the size of the hearing loss population and population at risk for hearing loss, commercial opportunity of FX-322 and the impact on existing treatment paradigms, the ability of our technology platform to provide patient benefit, and the potential application of the PCA platform to other diseases

-These forward-looking statements are based on management's current s.
-These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause actual results, performance or achievements to be materially different from forward-looking statements, including, but not limited to, the following: the impact of COVID-19 on the Company's ongoing and planned clinical trials, research and development and manufacturing activities, the Company's business and financial markets; the Company has incurred and will continue to incur significant losses and is not and may never be profitable; need for additional funding to complete development and commercialization of any product candidate; the Company's dependence on the development of FX-322; the unproven approach of the PCA platform; the lengthy, expensive and uncertain process of clinical drug development and regulatory approval; limited experience successfully obtaining marketing approval for and commercializing product candidates; the results of earlier clinical trials not being indicative of the results from later clinical trials; differences between preliminary or interim data and final data; adverse events or undesirable side effects; disruptions at the FDA and other regulatory agencies; failure to identify additional product candidates; new or changed legislation; failure to maintain Fast Track designation for FX-322 and such designation failing to result in faster development or regulatory review or approval; costly and damaging litigation, including related to product liability, intellectual property or brought by stockholders; dependence on Astellas Pharma States; misconduct by employees or independent contractors; reliance on third parties, including to conduct clinical trials and manufacture product candidates; compliance with laws and regulations, including healthcare and environmental, health, and safety laws and regulations; failure to obtain, maintain and enforce and ability to manage growth the Company's Form 10-Q filed with the Securities and Exchange Commission (SEC) on November 15, 2021 and its other reports filed with the SEC could cause actual results to differ materially from those indicated by the forward-looking statements made in this presentation.
-Any such forward-looking statements represent management's estimates as of the date of this presentation.
-While the Company may elect to update such forward-looking statements at some point in the future, it disclaims any obligation to do so, even if subsequent events cause its views to change.
-These forward-looking statements should not be relied upon as representing the Company's views as of any date subsequent to the date of
+These forward-looking statements are based on management's current known and unknown risks, uncertainties and other important factors that may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to, the following: the impact of COVID-19 on the Company's ongoing and planned clinical trials, research and markets; the Company has incurred and will continue to incur significant losses and is not and may never be profitable; need for additional funding to complete development and commercialization of any product candidate; the Company's dependence on the development of FX-322; the unproven approach of the PCA platform; the lengthy, expensive and uncertain process of clinical drug development and regulatory approval; limited experience successfully obtaining marketing approval for and commercializing product candidates; the results of earlier clinical trials not being indicative of the results from later clinical trials; differences between preliminary or interim data and final data; adverse events or undesirable side effects; disruptions at the FDA and other such designation failing to result in faster development or regulatory review or approval; costly and damaging litigation, including related to product liability, intellectual property or brought by stockholders; dependence on Astellas Pharma States; misconduct by employees or independent contractors; reliance on third parties, including to conduct clinical trials and manufacture product candidates; health, and safety laws and regulations; failure to obtain, maintain and enforce protection of patents and other intellectual property; security breaches or failure. and ability to manage growth the Company's Form 10-K filed with the Securities and Exchange Commission (SEC) March 15, 2022 and its other reports filed with the SEC could cause actual results to differ materially from those indicated by the forward-looking statements made in this presentation.
+Any such forward-looking statements represent may elect to update such forward-looking statements at some point in the future, it disclaims any obligation to do so, even if subsequent events cause its views to change.
+These forward-looking statements should not be relied upon as representing the Company's views as of any date subsequent to the date of this